 Pr Page Block: Urban Policies

-WIEGO's Five Programmes For each of its five programme areas, WIEGO commissions issues papers to identify programme, research and policy priorities.
+WIEGO's Core Programmes For each of its programme areas, WIEGO commissions issues papers to identify programme, research and policy priorities.
 It then convenes workshops of grassroots, research and policy actors.
 Collaborating institutions and individuals undertake component activities.

 WIEGO works with grassroots organizations and international networks of informal workers, such as HomeNet South and South East Asia and StreetNet International to strengthen organizing capacity and and to increase the visibility and voice of women in the informal economy.
 WIEGO also works with international trade union organizations and tries to put informal sector workers on the agenda of governments and international organizations.

-The WIEGO Statistics Programme works to develop statistics on the informal economy as an essential component of mainstream or official statistics at national, regional and international levels.
-It does so by contributing to the development of improved classifications, concepts and methods for data collection and for estimation of its contribution to the national economy and by encouraging countries to collect these data.
+The WIEGO Statistics Programme seeks to develop statistics on the informal economy as an essential component of mainstream or official statistics at national, regional and international levels.
+The Programme contributes to improving classifications, concepts and methods for data collection and for estimating the contribution of informal employment to national economies It also encourages countries to collect and improve data on these topics.

 Few informal workers - whether waged or self-employed - have access to social benefits such as health insurance, materity benefits, disability compensation, and retirement promotion.
 WIEGO's Social Protection Programme promotes innovative approaches to extend social protection to women working in the informal economy.